Quick Answer

 - The safe harbor is for the issuer, not the underwriter.
 Underwriter communications in the pre-filing period must fit a different safe harbor (or wait until filing).

-A safe harbor for the ordinary-course release of factual and forward-looking information by reporting issuers (companies already subject to Exchange Act reporting).
+A non-exclusive safe harbor for the ordinary-course release of factual and forward-looking information by reporting issuers (companies already subject to Exchange Act reporting).

 - Protects continued ordinary-course release of factual business information and forward-looking information